SchulzLab/ORNA/README.md

 Durai DA, Schulz MH.
 In-silico read normalization with set multicover optimization. [preprint](http://biorxiv.org/content/early/2017/05/04/133579)

 ## Acknowledgement
-ORNA uses the [GATB library](https://github.com/GATB) for k-mer counting and we are thankful for their support.
+ORNA uses the [GATB library](https://github.com/GATB) for graph building and k-mer counting.
+We are thankful for their support.